 OnlineShoppingRights - 1-Mar-17 @ 10:17 AM

-Hi there, I bought a Cerutti jumper online from ventee prive, an online branded sale website.
+I bought a Cerutti jumper online from ventee prive, an online branded sale website.
 Their delivery times are really long after the order is placed.
 I received my items in late November 2016 wore the jumper for the first time in February 2017.
 The first time I wore it, it completely ripped off on its own below the armpit all the way to the waist.
 I got in touch with them informing it was an extremely poor quality product and requested refund.
 They refuse to do so telling me I can only return within 14 days of delivery.
 I have tried to explain them that on arrival the product looked fine and I did not predict that the quality would be so poor and would tear off on its first wear.
 Please could you let me know if I have any rights as a consumer to return a poor quality item, which totally ripped on its first wear within an hour or so.
-Many thanks

 Pinkbob - 26-Feb-17 @ 9:26 PM